lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 #  CoAP Headers compressed with SCHC

-The use of SCHC over the CoAP header uses the same description and compression/decompression techniques like the one for IP and UDP explained in the {{RFC8724}}.
+The use of SCHC over the CoAP header uses the same description, and compression/decompression techniques as the one for IP and UDP explained in the {{RFC8724}}.
-For CoAP, SCHC Rules description uses the direction information to optimize the compression by reducing the number of Rules needed to compress headers.
+For CoAP, the SCHC Rules description uses the direction information to optimize the compression by reducing the number of Rules needed to compress headers.
 The field description MAY define both request/response headers and target values in the same Rule, using the DI (direction indicator) to make the difference.